 If you’re renting out a property in Scotland, Northern Ireland or Wales, you must register with the local council.
 In England, you need to check with your local council to see if you need to register in the area where your property is located.

-If you prefer, you can use a letting agent who can find and vet tenants on your behalf, for a fee.
+If you prefer, you can use a letting agent who could do this on your behalf for a fee.

 Once you’ve found a tenant, you must protect your tenant’s deposit in a government-approved deposit protection scheme within 30 days, or 28 days in Northern Ireland.
 There are separate schemes for England and Wales, Scotland, and Northern Ireland.